-The change of overpressure over time at the wellbottom and the timing of the gas kick is dependent on different parameters such as the overpressure of the gas reservoir, the capillary pressure in the fault and in the fracture zone, and the permeability of the breached fault core.
-Here, we consider the effect of different permeabilities for the breached fault core, as this does not require reinitialization of the gas plume (Fig. 9).
-For the base case shown in Fig. 8, we set the permeability of the breached seal to 10^{-15} m2.
-Reducing the permeability by one order of magnitude leads to a significantly slower and weaker pressure response at the fracture zone/well intersection, whereas a tenfold increase yields a similar overpressure as for the base case (Fig. 9a).
-In the latter case, the peak pressure is reached about 0.2 days before, followed by a pressure drop that is not observed for the base case.
-Note that according to Darcy's law, an increase (decrease) in permeability of the breached fault core would correspond to a decrease (increase) in thickness of the fault core, since in both cases the fluid flow across the fault would be equally affected.
+the thickness of the fault core to influence the strength of the gas kick, because reducing the thickness would result in a higher pressure gradient between the two reservoir compartments, which would cause more fluid flow across the fault after the seal has been breached.
+In our numerical model, the thickness of 5 m corresponds to the width of the fault core elements.
+Individual fault cores are usually thinner than 1 m (e.g., Shipton et al., 2006), but faults may contain multiple narrow cores (e.g., Faulkner et al., 2010) so that the sealing part of the fault can be thicker, which can justify our assumption in the model.
+Moreover, note that according to Darcy's law, an increase (decrease) in permeability of the breached fault core would correspond to a decrease (increase) in thickness of the fault core, since in both cases the fluid flow across the fault would be equally affected.
+For instance, decreasing the fault core thickness by 1 order would correspond to the scenario with a breached-fault-seal permeability of 10^{-14} m2.
+Hence, the sensitivity study on the permeability of the breached fault seal is equivalent to examining the effect of fault core thickness on the strength of the gas kick.
 The permeability also has an effect on the timing of the gas kick, as illustrated in Fig. 9b.
-In the case of $\kappa = 10^{-14} \text{ m}^2$, the gas reaches the fracture zone/well intersection after about 0.2 days, whereas it takes 0.26 days and 0.5 days for the medium (10^{-15} m^2) and low (10^{-16} m^2) permeability cases, respectively.
-A second increase in gas saturation can be observed for the medium and high permeability cases after about 0.8 days, which occurs when the gas starts to accumulate in the upper part of the fracture zone between a depth of 3.6 and 3.8 km.
+In the case of $\kappa = 10^{-14} \text{ m}^2$, the gas reaches the fracture zone/well intersection after about 0.2 d, whereas it takes 0.26 and 0.5 d for the cases of medium (10^{-15} m^2) and low (10^{-16} m^2) permeability, respectively.
+A second increase in gas saturation can be observed for the medium and high-permeability cases after about 0.8 d, which occurs when the gas starts to accumulate in the upper part of the fracture zone between a depth of 3.6 and 3.8 km.
 The change in pressure at the fracture zone/fault intersection that is located in the vicinity of the breached seal follows a similar trend when compared to the pressure simulated at the fracture zone/well intersection (Fig. 9c).
-Figure 9d shows the gas saturation of the base case at Y=0 km after 0.4 days, i.e., about 3 hours after the gas has reached the well.
+Figure 9d shows the gas saturation of the base case at y = 0 km after 0.4 d, i.e., about 3 h after the gas has reached the well.
 At this time, the entire fracture zone has a gas saturation of about 30 %.